 In April 2018, the Office of Management and Budget (OMB) updated statistical areas to include changes in principal cities and in area titles.
 The change is provided below:

-Please see the OMB Bulletins for more information.
+Please see the Census Info for more information.